How’s your employee onboarding process? Does it look something like this?

-You have a set of documents in a drawer.
+You have a set of new hire documents in a drawer.
 There’s a company handbook that was last updated about five years ago.
-You ask your assistant to make copies of that, staple them, and stick them in the folders.
+You ask your assistant to make copies and stick them in the folders.
 Actually, wait.
 You need folders.
-You send your assistant to the nearest office supply store for folders.
-Next, insurance paperwork.
-Copies?
-Make copies.
-Also, tax forms.
-Don’t forget the tax forms!
-More copies.
-Send another employee to the copier upstairs.
+Oh and what about insurance paperwork.
+You need copies of that too.
+Oh shoot, add tax forms to that list.

 There most certainly is, and this post can help you.
-Read further to learn how to smooth out the wrinkles in your onboarding process.
+Read further to learn how to smooth out the wrinkles in your employee onboarding process.

 Know Your Goals.

-Eventually, though, that newness wears off, and the reality of the daily grind at the workplace settles in.
+Eventually, that newness wears off, and the reality of the daily grind settles in.
 Ideally, the workday remains a hopeful situation, full of collaboration and productivity.
-Still, unless they are working from home, your employees will be spending most of their daylight hours at your place of business.
-This is something to keep in mind when introducing them to what will be, essentially, their second home.
-Here’s a list to help you welcome them:
+Still, unless they’re working from home, your employees will spend most of their time at work.
+Keep this in mind when introducing them to what will be, essentially, their second home.

-Get your new employees up and walking around the office.
 This is a much better way for them to get to know the place, and the people.
-Being tucked away in a back office for onboarding can feel isolating.
-Let them see their workplace in action.
+Being tucked away in a back office for the entire onboarding process can feel isolating.
+Let them see the workplace in action.